 There are more than 500 stone labyrinths across Scandinavia, some of them reputed to date back to the Bronze Age.
 They are generally sited on islands or by the sea, and may have served a variety of religious or ritual purposes.
 It is known that it was traditional for fishermen to walk the labyrinths as a way of ridding themselves of evil spirits before setting out to sea.
 They would lure the spirits to the centre of the maze, leaving them struggling to escape while the fishermen ran back to their boats.

-Thenoldest labyrinths on Gotland are medieval.
-The first one we came to was in the churchyard at Fröjel.
+The oldest labyrinths on Gotland are medieval.
+The first one I found was in the churchyard at Fröjel.
 The name of the village (derived from the goddess Freya) suggests that this was the centre of a heathen cult; perhaps the labyrinth was associated with fertility rites.
-Our next stop was also at a church (Gotland is known as the “Island of a hundred churches”).
+My next stop was also at a church (Gotland is known as the “Island of a hundred churches”).
 This one was at Hablingo, where the labyrinth is an old fresco on the western wall.
 Intriguingly, there is also a small (and faint) graffito of a labyrinth on an adjoining wall.

 Gotland’s most famous labyrinth is Trojaborg, on the outskirts of the capital city Visby.
 According to legend it was built by a princess who was held captive in a nearby cave.
 She laid out one stone a day and her captors were so impressed by the finished labyrinth that they set her free.
 (At the rate of one stone a day it must have been many years before she got home!)

 There is also a more recent tradition of building labyrinths, and many of those on Gotland were created in the 19th century or later.
-We visited the Sodra Hallarna Nature Reserve where we stood on a cliff top and looked down on a classical 7-circuit maze, finished in time for the Spring equinox in 2008.
+I visited the Sodra Hallarna Nature Reserve, where I stood on a cliff top and looked down on a classical 7-circuit maze, finished in time for the Spring equinox in 2008.
 And outside the cathedral in Visby was a modern pavement maze, built from brick and similar in design to a Roman labyrinth.